liupei101/HitBoost/README.md

 # HitBoost
-Survival Analysis via a Multi-output Gradient Boosting Decision Tree method
+Survival Analysis via a Multi-output Gradient Boosting Decision Tree method.

+More details can refer to [this](https://doi.org/10.1109/ACCESS.2019.2913428) that has been published in IEEE Access.
+Citation could be found in [#Citation](#citation).

+If you have any questions, feel free to submit your issues.

-### Running Requirements
+### Requirements

 Requirements: